jeremiah-shaulov/objfmt/README.md

 	- `indentWidth` - string (that consists of spaces and/or tabs) that will be used to indent each nesting level, or number of spaces (from `0` to `10`, -1 for TAB).
 Default: `4`.
 	- `indentStyle` - Style.
 Default: Kernighan & Ritchie.
 	- `preferLineWidthLimit` - When printing arrays, print several numbers on line if the line remains not longer than this number.
 Default: `160`.
+	- `stringAllowApos` - Quote string literals also with apostrophes, if it requires less escaping.
+Default: `false`.
+	- `stringAllowBacktick` - Quote string literals also with backticks, if it requires less escaping.
+Default: `false`.
+	- `longStringAsObject` - Print long strings as multiline `String {... text ...}`, instead of string literals.
+Default: `false`.
 - `indentAll` - string (that consists of spaces and/or tabs) that will be used to indent the whole output, or number of spaces (from `0` to `10`, -1 for TAB).
 Default: empty string.
 - `copyKeysOrderFrom` - optional object or array, that will be traversed in parallel with the `value` object, to copy keys order from it. `copyKeysOrderFrom` can have some or all of the keys in `value`, and it can contain more keys.
 This allows to generate 2 stringified objects ready for line-to-line comparison.